Surface Hoar 2016

 Book Women’s L2!

-AIARE Advanced Avalanche/Touring Level 2 steps up to longer, more committing tours and decision making in more complex terrain.
-Maps, steeps and slabs stand in the way of planning a great tour so what to do?
+Looking how to remove the ‘Mystique of how not to die in an avalanche?‘ Maps, steeps and slabs stand in the way of planning a great tour so what to do?
+AIARE Advanced Avalanche/Touring Level 2 steps up to longer, more committing tours and decision making in more complex terrain and address the question, how am I affecting the snow?
 We take your knowledge built from your AIARE Level 1 and Intro to Touring and develop skills for navigation, snowpack/terrain evaluation and steep touring techniques.
 We follow the American Avalanche Association Level 2 curriculum and blend in advanced touring skill development to expand your tools for evaluating and executing longer and more complex tours and climbs.

 Our Level 2 Avalanche/Touring Curriculum covers:

-• Observation and recording of factors that affect or indicate snow stability
+• Observation factors that affect or indicate snow stability

 • Observation guidelines for weather, snowpack, and avalanches